junk-shop/combo-maker/README.md

       ```
       ssh pi@raspberrypi
       ```
+      NOTE: If you're anything like me, you may screw things up by this point and want to start over.
+In case you've SHH'd into your Pi already, you may be presented with a screen saying `WARNING: POSSIBLE DNS SPOOFING DETECTED!` (TODO: PUT A DETAILED EXPLAINER ABOUT WHY THIS HAPPENS HERE).
+Anyways, to fix this, you can run the following line in PowerShell, of course replacing `hostname` with whichever hostname you entered, or `raspberrypi` for the default:

+      ```
+      ssh-keygen -R hostname
+      ```

       The default password for the `pi` user is `raspberry`.
       You may get a warning about permanently adding the PI to your hosts file, type `yes` when prompted.
       Once in, we'll change some system settings through the build in config menu: